YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 * *count* is the number of times the script has been invoked for the current condition (1 for the first occurrence).

 Each invocation generates an operator log message and if the invocation fails, an error message to the operator log.
 The shell script should start with a line beginning with #! that designates the shell.

+Instead of creating your own custom script, we recommend that you use the `%YDBPROCSTUCEXEC <../ProgrammersGuide/utility.html#ydbprocstuckexec>`_ utility program included with YottaDB.
+Set :code:`$ydb_procstuckexec` / :code:`$gtm_procstuckexec` to :code:`"$ydb_dist/yottadb -run %YDBPROCSTUCKEXEC"` to use this standard utility program.
+In this case, ensure that all processes have the same value for :code:`$ydb_tmp` / :code:`$gtm_tmp`.

 .. note::
    Make sure that user processes have sufficient space and permissions to run the shell command/script.
 For example - for the script to invoke the debugger, the process must be of the same group or have a way to elevate privileges.